kamen-hursev/rails-project/README.md

 **Functional requirements:**
 - Use good judgement for validation considerations, and where to handle them (client vs server).
 - The registration form needs to be dynamic, whereby it displays certain fields only in certain company types.
+- Consider appropriate use of Javascript to improve the UX

 The 6 types of companies and their form fields are below